Enter Yon Salt Portal!

-- This should take about 5 seconds for normal QiQuac measurements but can take several minutes for larger T-HRECS DL files spanning several days of 5 second data.
+- This should take about 5 seconds for normal QiQuac measurements but can take several minutes for larger AT files spanning several days of 5 second data.

 - If the spinning bar at the top stops without the page updating with a graph, then there has been an error.
 Try again and contact FSL if unsuccesful.

 The Salt Portal is an interface to an underlying database.
-The database stores the original data file, and relevant CF.T and Discharge measurement parameters such as mass of salt injected and Start and End times.
-CF.T records and Discharge records are independent.
-This allows the user to select a historical CF.T measurement to apply to Discharge measurement.
-It also allows several CF.T measurements independent of a Discharge measurement.
+The database stores the original data file, and relevant CF.T and SDIQ measurement parameters such as mass of salt injected and Start and End times.
+CF.T records and SDIQ records are independent.
+This allows the user to select a historical CF.T measurement to apply to the SDIQ measurement.
+It also allows several CF.T measurements independent of an SDIQ measurement.